smartseatsip/seaters-js/README.md

 `gulp build` will fail if there are still errors.

 - Typescript
-  - Run `npm run tslint` to lint without type checking, and `npm run tslint-types` with type checking
+  - $ `npm run tslint` to lint without type checking, and $ `npm run tslint-types` with type checking
-  - Run respectively `npm run tslint-watch` and `npm run tslint-types-watch` to run the linter with a watcher.
+  - $ respectively `npm run tslint-watch` and $ `npm run tslint-types-watch` to run the linter with a watcher.
 This means the linter will re-run when code is changed.
 - Javascript
-  - Run `npm run eslint` to lint
+  - $ `npm run eslint` to lint
-  - Run `npm run eslint-watch` to run the linter with a watcher.
+  - $ `npm run eslint-watch` to run the linter with a watcher.
 This means the linter will re-run when code is changed.